SheCuanan/appdev2-midterm-project/README.md

 # appdev2-midterm-project

-# Midterm Project: Building a CRUD HTTP Server Using the File System Module
+ Building a CRUD HTTP Server Using the File System Module

-# Student Information:
+## Student Information:
 - Sherelyn Cuanan from BSIS 3
 - AppDev2
 - Due Date: April 19

 ---

-# Project Description
+## Project Description

 This project is a simple **RESTful API** built using **Node.js** and **fs modules**.
 It mimics the functionality of a TODO list API similar to JSONPlaceholder.